Careers360 Logo

 1124

-From the above figure it is clear that the given statement is true Only in case of minor segment.
-But area of major segment is always greatest
+From the above figure it is clear that the given statement is true only in the case of the minor segment.
+But the area of the major segment is always the greatest

 Hence given statement is False.